Back to Articles

 Who can claim the flat rate relief

-The primary claimant is the guide or assistance dog user themselves — the blind or disabled person who is the registered dog handler.
-Where the guide or assistance dog user has taxable income (employment income, pension, rental income, or other assessable income), they enter the €825 as a qualifying health expense in their own myAccount Review your Tax for each relevant year.
+The primary claimant is the guide or assistance dog user themselves - the blind or disabled person who is the registered dog handler.
+Where the guide or assistance dog user has taxable income (employment income, pension, rental income, or other assessable income), they enter the €825 as a qualifying health expense in their own the Revenue system review the tax position for each relevant year.

 Where the costs associated with the guide or assistance dog are paid by a carer, family member, or other person - for example, where a family member manages the dog's food and veterinary costs - that person can claim the €825 flat rate at their own tax rate, provided they personally paid those costs.
 Revenue's principle is that the person who paid makes the claim.
 For the flat rate, the question is who bears the ongoing cost of the dog's maintenance.